evancz/guide.elm-lang.org/book/types/type_aliases.md

 ## Record Constructors

 When you create a type alias specifically for a record, it also generates a **record constructor**.
-So if we define a `User` type alias in `elm repl` we could start building records like this:
+So if we define a `User` type alias, we can start building records like this:

 {% replWithTypes %}
 [